spolu/settle/site/content/posts/settle-introduction.md

 - [Guide: Setting up a mint](/posts/guide-setting-up-a-mint/)
 - [Community](/community)

-/Start your own mint!/
+/Mint your assets!/

-I'd like to create a few more posts in the coming weeks reflecting on how Settle could be used in couple interesting situations related to self-driving car networks[2] or e-commerce[3], but the first strong use-case for Settle is likely to come from somewhere else, the community!
+I'd like to write a few more posts exploring how Settle could be used in a couple of interesting situations related to self-driving car networks[3] and e-commerce[4], but the first strong use-case for Settle is very likely to come from somewhere else, you.

+So I definitely invite you to play with the `settle` command line.
+When you mint assets, feel free to ping me on IRC (spolu in #settle on FreeNode), I'd be more than happy to trust you for a few cents and transact with you to test the system.

+Setting up your own mint is also definitely a great way to learn more and help the community grow.
+If you setup a mint, let's add it to the `settle register` command!

-So I definitely invite you to play with the `settle` command line, eventually start your own mint.
-And if you really want to get your hands dirty, building an app or a gateway[4], are definitely things that I would love to collaborate on in the future.
+And if you really want to get your hands dirty, building an app or a gateway[5], are definitely things that I would love to collaborate on in the future.

 -stan

+[0] Lightning networks elegantly circumvent the problem of per transaction fees but don't help with the "onboarding" problem.

-[0] see the [Mint documentation](/documentation).
+[1] see the [Mint documentation](/documentation).
 In particular, the protocol is safe in the sense that there is no double-spend but users can loose money if they trust malicious users.

-[1] skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing when accepting to participate in a transaction is the following:
+[2] skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing when accepting to participate in a transaction is the following:
 ```